JohnGu9/web-ssh-tool/README.md

 <bin> --help
 ```

-The software does't need any permission like root permission.
-It can run by any user.
+The software does't need any permission like root permission (but network permission for http server).
+It can run under any user.
 Software will get the right permissions after you correctly login with your username and password on the website (login root and act like root, login guest and act like guest).

 # Software Runtime Structure